 - 9.15 Given the proximity of the nearest properties to the application site, there is the potential for disturbance arising from the manoeuvring of vehicles and/or the overbearing impact of new buildings.
 These matters would be assessed as part of the later reserved matters submissions concerning layout, scale, landscaping and appearance.
 In particular, it is acknowledged that the boundary of the application site and the nearest residential properties would need effective treatment such as vegetation and mature tree planting. - 9.16 Whilst an indicative layout plan has been submitted, this is not binding and would not form an approved plan.
 Subsequent reserved matters would need to properly consider the impact of the proposed development on the local amenity. - 9.17 In principle however, the impact on the amenity of the nearest properties is considered acceptable, subject to the imposition of appropriate planning conditions which are listed in the recommended conditions at the end of this report.
-The application is considered to comply with policy D2 and BE2 of the UDP in respect of the potential impact on residential amenity.
+Given that the layout of the scheme has not been considered, a condition is recommended requiring that operating hours and delivery hours are considered at reserved matters stage.
+This responds to the comments on the hours of use condition previously raised my Committee at the last meeting and will allow a more accurate assessment to take place once detailed layouts are known.
+It will also likely result in having a knowledge of the hours of operation of the adjoining site, should that achieve planning permission..
+On this basis the application is considered to comply with policy D2 and BE2 of the UDP in respect of the potential impact on residential amenity.